 For centuries, people have questioned the meaning of dreams.
 Early civilisations thought of dreams as a medium between humans and the gods.
 The Greeks and Romans were convinced that dreams could predict the future.
-Of course, times have changed.
-Now, there are many different theories on dream meanings.
-We look at what happens while we dream and whether our dreams have any significance.
+Since then, times have changed of course.
+Now there are many different theories on dream meanings.
+In this article, we look at what happens while we dream and whether our dreams have any significance.

 What happens while we dream?

-Dreams are essentially stories we play out in our head overnight, these can follow a linear narrative or be more abstract.
+Dreams are essentially stories we play out in our head overnight; they can follow a linear narrative or be abstract.
 Scientists estimate that we have roughly 3-6 dreams in one night and around 95% of these dreams are forgotten the following morning.

 Dreaming occurs during the REM (Rapid Eye Movement) cycle of sleep.
 During REM sleep, your eyes move quickly in different directions.
 Usually, REM sleep happens 90 minutes after you fall asleep.
 You tend to have intense dreams during this time as your brain is more active.